bradclawsie/Context/README.md

 library code will be used in, but the Context package only makes sense as a building block for concurrent development, so it is enabled for safe use in concurrent environments by default.

+Like the Go equivalent, this library doesn't reduce keystrokes.
+Indeed, it increases keystrokes as it implies adopting a new pattern for concurrent development.